 System structure

-The processing unit of augmented reality system on mobile device consists of modules such as real-time tracking and localization, scale estimation, marker recognition and tracking, 3D reconstruction, virtual occlusion module, marker recognition and tracking, illumination estimation and rendering engine.
-The real-time tracking and localization module calculates 6DoF pose using the input data of mobile device; the scale estimation module calculates scale information using input data; the 3D reconstruction module reconstructs the 3D model of the scene using 6DoF pose, scale information and deep flow data; the virtual occlusion module realizes occlusion effect between virtual object and real environment using video flow and deep flow; the marker recognition and tracking module realizes marker recognition and tracking based on video flow; the illumination estimation module solves illumination information using video flow; the mobile device, if equipped with cloud computing service, also supports transmitting data to the cloud server via a network to realize cloud relocalization, cloud marker recognition and cloud 3D reconstruction with higher efficiency, and transmitting the calculated 6DoF pose, marker information and 3D model back to the processing unit of mobile device via the network; the information such as 6DoF pose, 3D model, virtual occlusion, marker recognition and tracking and illumination are summarized in the rendering engine to achieve a realistic augmented reality effect, which is presented on the display screen of mobile device.
+The augmented reality system on mobile device consists of 13 modules such as real-time tracking and localization, scale estimation, target recognition and tracking, 3D reconstruction, virtual and real occlusion module, illumination estimation, face alignment, gesture recognition, interaction engine and rendering engine.
+The real-time tracking and localization module calculates 6DoF poses using the input data of mobile device; the scale estimation module calculates scale information using input data; the 3D reconstruction module reconstructs the 3D model of the scene using 6DoF pose, scale information and depth stream data; the virtual and real occlusion module realizes occlusion effect between virtual object and real environment using video stream and depth stream; the target recognition and tracking module realizes target recognition and tracking based on video stream; the illumination estimation module solves illumination information using video stream; the face alignment module detects face pose and structure using video stream; the gesture recognition captures gestures using video stream, the mobile device, if equipped with cloud computing service, also supports transmitting data to the cloud server via a network to realize cloud relocalization, cloud target recognition and cloud 3D reconstruction with higher efficiency, and transmitting the calculated 6DoF pose, target information and 3D model back to the processing unit of mobile device via the network; the information including face alignment and gesture recognition is summarized in the interaction engine to transfer action signals to digital signals, the information such as 6DoF pose, 3D model, virtual and real occlusion, target recognition and tracking, face alignment, gesture recognition and illumination are summarized in the rendering engine to achieve a realistic augmented reality effect, which is presented on the screen of video see-through AR device or optical see-through AR device..
 See Figure 1 for the structural diagram of augmented reality system on mobile device.
 The requirements for sensor of mobile device related to augmented reality system shall meet the requirements of Annex A.

 Structural diagram of augmented reality system on mobile device